sitedata/checklyhq.com/site/content/docs/api-checks/setup-teardown-scripts.md

 You can tailor each HTTP request made by an API check to your exact situation by using setup and/or teardown scripts.

 - **Setup scripts** give you access to properties like the URL, headers and query parameters of the HTTP request as well as all environment variables.
-Popular use cases are signing HMAC request. requesting tokens and setting up test data.
+Popular use cases are signing HMAC requests, requesting tokens and setting up test data.
 - **Teardown scripts** give you access to all the same data as the setup scripts plus the response object, allowing you to read and modify the response.
 Use cases are cleaning up test data and scrubbing sensitive response data for regulatory reasons.